panugantisnigdha/panugantisnigdha/README.md

 ## 🌟 About Me

-I'm *Snigdha, a final-year Computer Science Engineering student who believes **technology should be creative, inclusive, and magical.*
+I'm *Snigdha*, a final-year Computer Science Engineering student who believes **technology should be creative, inclusive, and magical.*
 I blend *AI, design and imagination* to make impactful projects that look good and do good. 🌈

 - 🎓 *CGPA*: 8.8 / 10